-(a) A stand-alone AWS uses specific software developed by the AWS's manufacturer.
+- (a) A stand-alone AWS uses specific software developed by the AWS's manufacturer.
 Few or no modifications are possible by the end user, except some configuration choices.
 But the AWS is often delivered ready to be used.
-Modifications in the AWS functionalities have to be implemented by the manufacturer itself.

-- (b) An industrial data-logger is usually designed with a command language, to allow the user to configure the equipment according to his instruments and needs (of course in the limits allowed by the data logger design).
+Modifications in the AWS functionalities have to be implemented by the manufacturer itself. - (b) An industrial data-logger is usually designed with a command language, to allow the user to configure the equipment according to his instruments and needs (of course in the limits allowed by the data logger design).
 The software configuration may be more complicated and realized by the data-logger distributor, or by a third party integrator, or by the user itself. - (c) The software of a laptop or industrial PC with digital instruments directly connected to it is less dependent on the hardware and may enable use of more standard tools and languages.
 Some NMHSs develop their own software with this type of AWS configuration.

 The software is a major part of the AWS.
-Unless great care is taken in the preliminary design and strong discipline maintained while coding, complex software readily becomes inflexible and difficult to maintain.
-Minor changes to the requirements, such as those often induced by the need for a new instrument, code changes, or changes in quality-control criteria, may often result in major and very expensive software revisions.
+Unless great care is exercised_taken in the preliminary design and strong discipline maintained while coding, complex software readily becomebecomes inflexible and difficult to maintain.
+Minor changes to the requirements-, such as those often induced by the need for a new sensorinstrument, code changes, or changes in quality-control criteria-, may often result in major and very expensive software revisions.

-In general, a distinction can be made between application software consisting of algorithms for the proper processing of data in accordance with user specifications, and system software inherently related to the hardware configuration and comprising all software to develop and run application programs.
+In general, a distinction can be made between application software consisting of algorithms for the proper processing of data in accordance with user specifications, and system software inherently related to the microprocessorhardware configuration and comprising all software to develop and run application programs.

-Discussion of the design of algorithms for synoptic AWSs can be found in WMO (1987) and for the processing of surface wind data in WMO (1991).
-Information on the algorithms used by Members is available in WMO (2003).
+Advice on the development of algorithms for AWSs is given in section 1.1.3 above.
+Discussion of the design of algorithms for synoptic AWSs is a found in WMO (1987), and for the processing of surface wind data in WMO (1991).
+Information on the algorithms used by Members can be found in WMO (2003).
+For detailed information on sampling, data reduction and quality management, the appropriate chapters in Part IV should be consulted. is available in WMO (2003).

-1.4.1 Operating system
+1.34.1 System softwareOperating system

-The operating system of a stand-alone AWS or a data-logger is generally very specific to the hardware and based on industrial real-time embedded operating system (so-called firmware), thus turning the CPU into a sort of black box.
+The software for many existing AWSs is developed by the manufacturer in accordance with user requirements and is put into the CPU memory in a non-readable format for the userThe operating system of a stand-alone AWS or a data-logger is generally very specific to the hardware and based on industrial real-time embedded operating system (so-called firmware), thus turning the CPU into a sort of black box.
 Sometimes the operating system is more classical, such as a Unix based system.
-The user can execute only predetermined commands and, as a consequence, entirely depends on the manufacturer in the event of malfunctions or modifications.
+The user can execute only predetermined commands and, as a consequence, depends entirely depends on the manufacturer in the event of malfunctions or modifications.